gitter-badger/olivier/README.md

-olivier
+Olivier
 =======

-Small web-application for personal accounting
+Web-application for personal accounting.